-Pilipinas Shell Foundation, Inc. (PSFI), our social investment arm, now in its 40th year in the Philippines, has empowered countless Filipino lives across the country.
-The foundation has touched more than 15 million beneficiaries through its various programs covering
+PSFI, our social investment arm, now in its 40th year in the Philippines, has empowered countless Filipino lives across the country.
+The foundation has touched more than 15 million beneficiaries through its various programmes covering Livelihood,

-Livelihood, Education, Health & Safety, Environment, Energy and Nutrition & Food Secruity.
+Education, Health & Safety, Environment, Energy and Nutrition & Food Security.
 Our programs are designed to build capacities to promote self-reliance and develop the potential of its beneficiaries, both individuals and communities.

-In 2022, Shell has shown care to the community through its disaster relief programs.
+In 2022, Shell has shown care to the community through its disaster relief programmes.
 These include providing food packs and hygiene kits to those affected by typhoons, fire incidents, and flooding.